greenhouse47/greenblack/README.md

 Demo
 ----
-You can view a demo of this WordPress theme running the latest development branch code at: [http://www.cabang.hmi.or.id/](http://www.cabang.hmi.or.id/)
+You can view a demo of this WordPress theme running the latest development branch code at: <a href="http://www.cabang.hmi.or.id" target="_blank">http://www.cabang.hmi.or.id/</a>

 Usage